GabrielNakamura/site-personal/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Hello, I am a brazilian ecologist interested in translate the nature of ecological phenomena in numbers.
+description: Hello, I am a Brazilian ecologist interested in understanding how historical and contemporary factors shaped the distribution of biological diversity on earth.
 In this website you will find a little about me, my publications, my current research and some numerical tools useful for ecological analysis
 image_left: true
 images:
 - img/gabriel-avatar.jpg